freetonik/Quantum-Computing-For-Software-Engineers/README.md

 ## Groundwork

 1. Quantum Physics 101
-2. What quantum computing is and isn’t
+2. What quantum computing is and isn't
 3. Myths and hype
 4. Types (modalities) of QCs